WasmEdge/docs/docs/contribute/plugin/develop_plugin_c.md

   }
   ```

 - **Implement the module creation functions**: In this step, you need to implement the module creation function that creates an instance of the module.
-This function will be called when the plugin is loaded.
+This function will be called when the plug-in is loaded.

   Here's an example of a module creation function named `CreateTestModule`: